tarta-ai/bi/README.md

 ## API

 The Tarta API uses API keys to authenticate requests.
-You can view and manage your API keys in the Stripe Dashboard.
+You can view and manage your API keys in the Tarta BI Dashboard.

 Test mode secret keys have the prefix sk_test_ and live mode secret keys have the prefix sk_live_.
 Alternatively, you can use restricted API keys for granular permissions.